axonotes/axogen/website/docs/99-faq.md

 **The key difference:** Axogen works for ANY project in ANY language.
 Your Go API, Python scripts, Docker configs, Kubernetes manifests - all from one TypeScript config.
-Plus you get type safety and a task runner for free.
+Plus you get type safety, secret detection, backup system, and a task runner for free.

 Most tools are either language-specific OR format-specific.
 Axogen is language-agnostic AND multi-format.